-AUXDATA is the system for data entry for all unit information, all members, their personal information, facilities, qualifications, and performance statistics.
-AUXINFO is the means for retrieving any type of performance report about a member or unit of the Auxiliary.
-Its function as a management tool can only be effective if members make accurate and timely activity reports for input.
-Members will find complete descriptions for proper completion of each Auxiliary form attached to each form listed and their uses on the National Web Site, Forms Section.
+AUXDATA is the system used for data entry of all unit information, all members and their personal information, facilities, qualifications, and performance statistics.
+AUXINFO is the best means for retrieving any type of performance report about a member or unit of the Auxiliary.

+Its function as a management tool can be effective only if members make accurate and timely activity reports for input.
+Auxiliary forms and their associated descriptions and instructions can be found in the forms section of the Auxiliary National website, (HTTP://FORMS.CGAUX.ORG).
 You will gradually become familiar with the forms as you engage in different activities.
-There are a few, however, you may encounter fairly early in your Auxiliary experience; three of them are discussed below.
-Samples of these forms are included in this guide.
+There are a few, however, you may encounter early in your Auxiliary experience; three of them are discussed below.

-FORM: ANSC - 7028 - CHANGE OF MEMBER INFORMATION
+FORM: ANSC-7028-CHANGE OF MEMBER INFORMATION

-Some of the information you furnish the Auxiliary will change, and this form is used to be sure your data are kept current.
+Some of the information you furnish the Auxiliary will change, and this form is used to ensure your data are kept current.
 Examples would include changes in your address, phone number, occupation, and the person you want to have contacted in the event of an emergency.
 Each individual member submits the form through the flotilla.
 The instructions for completing the form are printed on it.

-FORM: ANSC - 7030 - ACTIVITY REPORT - MISSION
+FORM: ANSC-7030-ACTIVITY REPORT-MISSION

 Once you become trained to perform one or more of the Auxiliary's major activities or missions, you will be expected to report the work done in those areas.
-For example, if you become qualified as a crewmember, you will need to fill out a Form ANSC 7030 when you complete a patrol mission.
-The form asks for such information as the location of your mission and the hours spent actually performing the activity.
+For example, if you become qualified as a boat crewmember, you will need to fill out a Form ANSC 7030 when you complete a patrol mission.
+This form asks for such information as the location of your mission and the hours spent actually performing the activity.
 It is vital to the Auxiliary and to the Coast Guard that you submit this information promptly.
 Future plans and actions may be based upon studies from these reports.
-Your flotilla's Information Services Officer (FSO-IS) is your source for help in filling out those first few forms.
+Your flotilla's Information Services Officer (FSO-IS) is your source for help in filling out forms.

-FORM: ANSC - 7029 - MEMBER ACTIVITY LOG
+FORM: ANSC-7029-MEMBER ACTIVITY LOG

-You probably won't need to use Form ANSC-7030 yet, but you do need to ask for a copy of Form ANSC-7029, because you will be using it right away.
+You probably won't need to use Form ANSC-7030 yet, but you do need to ask for a copy of Form ANSC-7029 because you will be using it right away.
 The hours you volunteer are valuable to the Coast Guard.
 With these records, the Auxiliary demonstrates service, which is an important resource for our nation.
-All activities that are not reported on some other form, should be tallied on this form.
+All activities that are not reported on some other form should be tallied on this form.
 Instructions for its use are printed on the back of the form.
 All of your hours, however reported, count toward earning the "Coast Guard Sustained Auxiliary Service Award," which is discussed in the Auxiliary Manual.

-Examples of activities you would record would include attendance at meetings, training, working on committees, and time in preparation and travel for all missions.
-Remember, if the hours you spent were reported on a different form, they should not be "double reported" on the ANSC - 7029.
+Examples of activities you would record would include attendance at meetings, training, work on committees, and time spent on preparation and travel for all missions.
+Remember, if the hours you spent were reported on a different form, they should not be "double reported" on the ANSC-7029.
 If in doubt, ask your Flotilla Information Services Officer (FSO-IS).

 It is a good idea to enter your hours on this form promptly after performing the activity, while details are still fresh in your mind.
-It is always a good idea to keep a copy for yourself.
+It is always a good idea for you to keep a copy.
 You will be able to keep track of your progress toward the Coast Guard Sustained Auxiliary Service Award ribbon.
-The most important thing, of course, is that your records will enable the Auxiliary and the Coast Guard to see just where the real work is being done.
+The most important thing, of course, is that your records will enable the Auxiliary and the Coast Guard to see where the real work is being done.